Tom McClintock: 1994 controller election

 McClintock ran for California State Controller after incumbent Gray Davis retired.
-He won the Republican primary, defeating John Morris, 61–39%.
-In the general election, he lost to Kathleen Connell, former Special Assistant to Los Angeles Mayor Tom Bradley and Director of L.A.
-Housing Authority, 48–46%, with three other candidates receiving the other 6% of the vote.
+He won the Republican primary, defeating John Morris, 61%–39%.
+In the general election, he lost to Kathleen Connell, former Special Assistant to Los Angeles Mayor Tom Bradley and Director of the L.A.
+Housing Authority, 48%–46%, with three other candidates receiving the other 6% of the vote.

 2002 controller election

 McClintock ran for controller again in 2002, facing Democratic nominee Steve Westly, an eBay executive.
 Westly outspent him 5-to-1.
 McClintock's campaigns focused on increasing accountability for the state budget.
 The ads featured the character Angus McClintock, a fictional cousin and fellow Scottish American extolling McClintock's thriftiness and accountability in low-budget 15-second ads.
-He lost by a margin of just 0.2%, or 16,811 votes, to Westley, who won with a plurality of 45.3% of the vote.
+He lost by a margin of just 0.2%, or 16,811 votes, to Westly, who won with 45.3% of the vote.
 Three other candidates received 9.5% of the vote.